Philippines Driving Advice and Car Hire Info

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Philippines Car Rental –

 Hertz, Europcar, National, Avis, Budget, all have branches in various locations, heavily centred on Luzon.
 The big companies seem to have various restrictions on taking cars from the Island on which they were rented and don’t seem to like the idea of their cars being taken on ferries.
-Therefore it may be better to use a local company, which are based on the various islands and ask them which Islands they allow cars to be taken to.
-In my experience they are likely to be more flexible.
+Check restrictions before renting if you intend to drive between islands.

 We currently have no local car rental partners in the Philippines.
 If you are a local car rental company who would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com.